ughodke/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-device-type.rst

 UPnP uses `SOAP <http://en.wikipedia.org/wiki/SOAP_%28protocol%29>`__ (Simple Object Access Protocol) messages to communicate with the device.

 SmartThings provides the ``HubSoapAction`` class for this purpose.
-It is similar to the HubAction class (it actually extends the HubAction class), but it will handle creating the soap envelope for you.
+It actually extends the HubAction class and will handle creating the soap envelope for you.

 Here's an example of using ``HubSoapAction``: